Study Abroad FAQs

 5. Scholarships

 Old Westbury’s students have the opportunity to apply for numerous scholarships, including an Old Westbury Scholarship for study abroad.
 This scholarship is made available through funds raised by the Old Westbury College Foundation Inc. through its annual International Partnership Awards luncheon.
 Students must generally have a grade point average of 3.0.
-For information, please contact the Office of International Enrollment Services.
+For information, please contact the Office of Global Education.

 Students may also find organizations that sponsor scholarships for study abroad by searching the internet.
 Here are a few websites that will help you in your search to obtain outside study abroad scholarships.